 With immune system dysregulation caused by vaccination, over time your dog may develop all sorts of other autoimmune problems along with the itches.
 These may include …

-- digestive upsets
+- Digestive upsets

-- shifting lameness
+- Shifting lameness

-- behavioural changes
+- Behavioral changes

-- food intolerances
+- Food intolerances

-- swollen glands
+- Swollen glands

-- in the long term, cancer
+- Even, in the long term, cancer

 These are all results of unhealthy inflammation driven by a dysregulated immune system.

 A client brought her white Bull Terrier puppy in.
 This poor little dog had an angry, itchy, red hot brick color over about half of her body.
 She couldn’t stop scratching, little back legs thumping on the floor, then she’d stitch, jump, and ferociously chew into her skin.
 She was bleeding and had open sores.
 The client told me that this had started about a week after the pup’s second vaccination.
-She’d been pressured into having the vaccination, and was deeply upset for her dog.
+She’d been pressured into having the vaccination and was deeply upset for her dog.
 This is a classic and very severe example of immune dysregulation from vaccination (Bull Terriers are more sensitive to these issues).

 What Can You Do For Your Vaccinated Dog

 Be wary of vaccinations.
 If you do choose to vaccinate, use homeopathy before and after (consult a homeopathic vet for the best remedy for your individual dog), and never re-vaccinate without titer testing for antibody levels first.
 The titer may show that your dog’s protected without having to revaccinate.
-Learn more about homeopathy detoxes for before and after vaccinating your dog.

 How to Help Vaccine-Injured Dogs

 If possible, never vaccinate her again, as she’ll usually get a worsening of the problems every time she’s vaccinated.
-Consulting an experienced holistic vet and using homeopathy, acupuncture or acupressure and carefully prescribed herbs can help, sometimes dramatically.
-These approaches work on rebalancing the immune system, rather than using con-ventional drugs that suppress symptoms but don’t cure the underlying problem.
+Consulting an experienced holistic vet and using homeopathy, acupuncture or carefully prescribed herbs and probiotics can help, sometimes dramatically.
+These approaches work on rebalancing the immune system, instead of using conventional drugs that suppress symptoms but don’t cure the underlying problem.